The Missionary Rosary

 Indeed, Mary is the great missionary who wants to become present to those who have not yet received the seed of faith.

-She, the Lady of the Globe, wants to act in those places where Christ is not yet present, in those places where the Mystical Body of Christ is not visible.
-She wants to be the Advent where there is not, as yet, a Nativity.
-Therefore, as she revealed to Catherine Labouré, Mary wants to present the whole world to the Lord, begging God that the fruits of Redemption be made visible to all people.
+She, the great missionary, desires to be the first to reach those who have not yet received the seed of faith.
+She, the Lady of the Globe, longs to act where Christ is not yet present, where the Mystical Body is not yet visible.
+She wishes to be the Advent where there is no Christmas.
+That is why she appeared to Saint Catherine Labouré.
+She presents the whole world to the Lord, begging that the fruits of Redemption reach all humanity.

 “Let us go with her to the tropics of Africa, to the green forests